Omi Salesforce Integration Company

 Batch Data Synchronization

-This is a case of Salesforce and a remote system sharing updates with each other, and doing so in big batches all at once, on a predefined schedule.
+This is a case of Salesforce and a remote system sharing updates, and doing so in big batches all at once, on a predefined schedule.
 For instance, you can get customer activity info from Salesforce and deliver it to an on-premise data storage on a biweekly basis.

 Batch Data Synchronization integration